 Karen Kalishek is based at KGRB, Austin Straubel International Airport, Green Bay, Wisconsin.
 I began flying at the mid-century mark, got bitten by the aviation bug and have become increasingly passionate about flying over the past 8 years.
 Only a few weeks into lessons I di...
 Read More »

 Lucia Galgano is based at KCMA, Camarillo Airport, Camarillo, California.
 Even though I own a Bonanza, my favorite airplane is a Citabria.
 Nothing like the visibility of the high wing tandem Citabria.
 Currently, I am a new CFI who is transitioning to the back seat — wh...
 Read More »

 LLT is hosting TWO fly-ins in 2014!
 The 1st, the largest and the one open to both ladies and gentlemen, is our LLT Fly-in at Gaston’s Resort, Arkansas!

-Early arrivals start Thursday, May 29 and most wll fly home Sunday, June 1.
-All are welcome.
-2014 LLT Fly-in The T-shirt design is nearly complete and sign up will be available soon.
-There’s a competing event at Gaston’s the same weekend so make your reservations now!
+Early arrivals start Thursday, May 29 and most will fly home Sunday, June 1.
+Details & Registration Form 2014 LLT Fly-in.
+This year pre-registration is required!
 Call Gaston’s Resort to get a cabin while they last.